TheArturthur/CoppermindScraper/Cosmere/Waxillium Ladrian.md

 #### Allomancy
 Waxillium is an extremely skilled Coinshot.
 Perhaps the biggest mark of his mastery is his ability to regulate the strength of his Steelpushes.
 Generally, Allomancers find it too hard to maintain a fine control over their Steelpushes, so instead most opt to regulate the length of the time of them.
 Levitating without bobbing up and down, for example, requires extreme discipline that few Allomancers can achieve; most use short bursts of Steelpushes, fall down, then Push again.
 Waxillium is able to apply enough pressure on a small metal rod to make it stick to the side of a table without moving the table itself with ease.
 Wax also uses his ability to form a defensive bubble around himself that doesn't affect his own metal items but Pushes bullets coming at him off course slightly; to enhance the velocity of his bullets, Pushing them after being shot to force them through an opponents cover; and to travel in the air, in combination with his Skimmer ability to regulate his mass.
 Wax doesn't appear to use the most obvious ability of a Coinshot very often, as he had to be reminded that he could launch a bullet without a gun, although he always uses steel for his third vest button as an extra metal reserve or to use as a weapon in emergencies.
-While experimenting on [[Trellium\|trellium]], Wax burned a small amount of [[Lerasium\|lerasium]], making him a Mistborn, therefore allowing him to burn all allomantically viable metals.
+While experimenting on [[Trellium\|trellium]], Wax inhaled and burned a small amount of [[Lerasium\|lerasium]], making him a Mistborn, therefore allowing him to burn all Allomantically viable metals.

 #### Feruchemy
 As a Skimmer, using iron metalminds, Wax can store his weight at the cost of being lighter than normal, and tap the storage to become heavier.
 Wax constantly stores his weight to make him about three-quarters of his normal weight, making him lighter on his feet.
 He also uses this ability to navigate vertically in combination with [[/wiki/Steel#Allomantic Use]] and a shotgun.
 Wax doesn't tap into his weight very often, preferring to store it to be lighter, as a result, the sheer amount of weight he can tap in to allows him to quite easily fall straight through a floor with no effort.
 He uses this power to his advantage many times.
 He eventually embedded his ironminds deep into his skin to protect them from Allomancers.

-#### Compounding
-Having inhaled and burned lerasium, thus granting all allomantic abilities, Wax possesses the ability to Compound Feruchemical iron by ingesting an ironmind and burning it with Allomantic iron to amplify the stored weight.
-Though never explicitly shown or used by Wax, the ability is nevertheless available to the lawman.
+Having become a Mistborn, Wax also possesses the ability to [[Compound\|Compound]] Feruchemical iron by ingesting an ironmind and burning it with Allomantic iron to amplify the stored weight.

 #### Hemalurgy
 Waxillium has an [[Wax's earring\|earring]] with a slight [[Hemalurgy\|Hemalurgic]] charge.
 It is unknown what type of charge it is.
 The earring is a feature of [[Pathism\|Pathism]], adherents to the religion often wear metal earrings while praying.
 This enables [[Harmony\|Harmony]] to communicate directly with him.
 It was given to him by the [[Kandra\|kandra]] [[MeLaan\|MeLaan]].
-While trying to stop the Set in Bilming, Wax gave himself an [[Electrum\|Electrum]] spike in his lower chest, granting him Allomantic [[Duralumin\|duralumin]].
+While trying to stop the Set in Bilming, Wax gave himself an [[Electrum\|electrum]] spike in his lower chest, granting him Allomantic [[Duralumin\|duralumin]].
 He also extensively studied Spook's notes about Hemalurgy, and created charts of all of the points on the body where spikes could be placed, and a detailed list of the ways the spikes worked.

 ### Law Enforcement
 Wax spent twenty years as a lawman in the [[Roughs\|Roughs]].
 His exploits are a matter of public record, kept at the university in Elendel where they are studied by students of law and criminology.